Electronic Access

 SAML, or Security Assertion Markup Language, is an XML-based standard that exchanges and authorizes data between parties, in particular, between an identity provider (IdP) and a service provider (SP).

 Unlike a proxy / IP authentication process, SAML's main function is that of a identity verification system.
 Under this method, libraries offer a single sign-on process, and once authenticated, patrons have access to all SAML ready content or service providers.
-The process is similar to the Duo Single Sign-On service many universities use for authentication.
+The process is similar to the Duo Single Sign-On service universities and other organizations use for authentication.
 In the OpenAthens case, users are authenticated via an identity provider, which would be the library or the broader institution (and usually via some other software service).
 The library provides identification by connecting to its organization's identity management system, such as adfs, or Active Directory Federation Services.
 Once a patron has been authenticated, a confirmation is sent to the content provider, which then provides access to the content to the patron.

 For more details, see What is SAML? and this detailed OpenAthens software demo.